yehia67/documentation/mam/0.1/how-to-guides/publishAndFetchPublicCustomTag.md

     // Save new mamState
     mamState = message.state
 ```
-Send your message to the Tangle.
+Set the tag to 'CUSTOMTAG' when you send the message to the Tangle.
 You will get the message root which is the MAM channel ID for this MAM stream
 ```
     // Attach the payload
-    await Mam.attach(message.payload, message.address, 3, 9)
+    await Mam.attach(message.payload, message.address, 3, 9, 'CUSTOMTAG')

     console.log('Published', packet, '\n');
     return message.root
 }

 ```
 Publish three messages
 ```

 const publishAll = async () => {
   const root = await publish({
     message: 'Message from Alice',
+    customTag: 'CUSTOMTAG',
     timestamp: (new Date()).toLocaleString()
   })

   await publish({
     message: 'Message from Bob',
+    customTag: 'CUSTOMTAG',
     timestamp: (new Date()).toLocaleString()
   })

   await publish({
     message: 'Message from Charlie',
+    customTag: 'CUSTOMTAG',
     timestamp: (new Date()).toLocaleString()
   })